-There's no quick fix, and no magic shortcut to getting a great TrustScore on Trustpilot.
-Businesses have to put the work in to satisfy their customers.
-But if that happens, the positive results can snowball.
+There's no magic shortcut to increasing your TrustScore on Trustpilot.
+Businesses have to put the work in.
+But if they do, the positive results can snowball!

 How do companies get a high TrustScore?